alphagov/accessibility-issues/source/issue/poor-temporary-colour-contrast/index.html.md

 ## How to fix it

 Increase the contrast.
-For example, choosing `#ffcd70` as the focus background colour meets the requirements.
+For example, choosing `#ffcd70` as the focus background colour meets the requirements, or choosing a darker link colour.

-But this introduces the conundrum that the focus state might not be clear enough for people with low vision to notice it.
+But making the background colour even lighter introduces the conundrum that the focus state might not be clear enough for people with low vision to notice it.